developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/rhomobile/index.md

 	// Scan with default options
 	Rho.Barcode.take({}, scan_received);

-To use the `Rho.` namespace, you must replace the `rhoapi-modules.js` file that came with RhoMobile Suite 4.x with the file `rhoapi-modules.js` that came with Enterprise Browser found in the Enterprise Browser installation folder
+To use the `Rho.` namespace, you must replace the `rhoapi-modules.js` file that came with RhoMobile Suite 4.x with the file `rhoapi-modules.js` that came with Enterprise Browser found in the Enterprise Browser installation folder.

 <!-- > TBD Insert Screen Shot	 -->
 ##Intents Android Limitation